radarlabs/api-diff/README.md

    --input_csv ~/geoocde-acceptance-tests/input/addresses.csv \ # input csv file with headers corresponding to cgi params
-   --key_map query=text  \ # remap the "query" header in our csv to the "text" cgi param --endpoint /v1/search \ # run queries against this endpoint --extra_params size=1 \ # add an extra cgi param to every query, in this case, to
+   --key_map query=text  \ # remap the "query" header in our csv to the "text" cgi param --endpoint /v1/search \ # run queries against this endpoint --extra_params size=1 sources=osm,oa \ # add an extra cgi param to every query, in this case, to

    > addresses-baseline.json
 ```